Skip to main content

 New vs Returning Wallet Classification

 When a wallet's first observed transaction is one of these requires-prior-state types, it is classified as a returning wallet rather than a new one.
-This means the wallet interacted with DefiTuna before our data start date and is re-appearing in our window for the first time.
+This means the wallet interacted with DefiTuna before the data start date and is re-appearing in the window for the first time.

 Entry-point transaction types (can genuinely be a first interaction):